 Legal Help With Arbitration Agreements

 Arbitration agreements can create a huge legal issue if you or someone you love is trying to get justice after suffering abuse at the hands of caregivers at a nursing home.
 And the issue is only becoming more complicated because the federal government is attempting to ensure that any long-term facility that receives federal money be allowed to include an arbitration clause as a condition of admission.
-If you need help with a nursing home abuse claim that involves an arbitration clause, please call the team of Miller Weber Kory LLP at 602-648-4045 for a free consultation.
+If you need help with a nursing home abuse claim that involves an arbitration clause, please call the team of Miller Kory Rowe LLP at 602-648-4045 for a free consultation.